rachelcherry/csv-assessment/README.md

-Note: This project contains some files created by outside members.
+**Note: This project contains some files created by outside member**s.